MSP: Multi-Stage Prompting for Making Pre-trained Language Models Better Translators: Conclusion

 \section{Conclusion}

-We have presented multi-stage prompting, a method for making pre-trained models better translators.
-Experiments show that with multi-stage prompting, pre-trained language models can generate translation even better than neural machine translation models, showing the potential of using pre-trained language models for translation tasks.
-In future work, we plan to extend our methods to pre-trained language models with the encoder-decoder architecture.
+We have presented multi-stage prompting, a method for making pre-trained language models better translators.
+Experiments show that with multi-stage prompting, pre-trained LMs can generate better translations, showing the potential of using pre-trained LMs for translation tasks.